 The Grand Union Canal and the Regent’s Canal

-The Grand Union Canal leaves the River Thames at Brentford and climbs over fifty locks up into the Chiltern hills.
+The broad Grand Union Canal leaves the River Thames at Brentford and climbs over fifty locks up into the Chiltern hills.
 It descends then climbs again to a new summit in Birmingham, 137 miles and 166 locks.
 Boatmen used to claim to do it in five days but allow well over a week if you want to get any sleep!